 Examines various theories of social control, as well as correctional practices, reforms, and their consequences.
 Research on various punishment and correctional strategies will be discussed.
-Prerequisite: CRMJ2520 Corrections in America (grade of C or better).

 SOCI3350 Topics in Anthropology 1-3 s.h.

 An in-depth study of topics from one or more fields of anthropology.
 May be repeated for credit as topics vary.
 Prerequisite: SOCI1350 (grade of C or better).